rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-ddRAD-pyrad.md

 ipyrad -p params-ddrad-v1.txt -s 34567
 ```

-Oops, what happened?
-Ipyrad requires that you run all steps, even if the data have been sorted.
+Oops, what happened? iPyrad requires that you run all steps, even if the data have been sorted.
 When reads are already demultiplexed, steps 1 and 2 read in the data.

 ```